Quantitative vs. Qualitative Research: Types, Tools & Design

 Qualitative Research Tools

-Open-ended interviews, questionnaires, and observations were utilized as qualitative research tools.
+Open-ended interviews, observations and FGDs are utilized as qualitative research tools.
 Here, the following are described:

 In-depth Interviews